 If you want to open a branch office in Canada and need registered agent services, we can provide them for you.
 We can also offer virtual office services for temporary use.
 Below, we invite you to watch a short presentation on the process of opening a branch in Canada:

-Requirements for branch offices operating in Canada
+Requirements for branch offices operating in Canada in 2023

 - information about the parent company, such its address in the foreign country;